Akshata-Chavan/Codsoft/README.md

 To play the game, execute the `numgame` class.
 The program will guide you through the guessing process, providing feedback and announcing the outcome at the end of the game.

-Enjoy the challenge of guessing the right number!
+Enjoy the challenge of guessing the right number!🔢🎮